raspberrypilearning/sonic-pi-taster-old/README.md

 ## Step 5: Playing Two Tunes at the Same Time

 Music often has a repeating backing track, with a separate melody played over the top.
 So far in Sonic Pi you have played one tune.
-Let’s try playing two tunes at the same time!
+Let's try playing two tunes at the same time!

 ### Activity Checklist: